cert-manager/cert-manager/README.md

     kubernetes.io/tls-acme: "true"
 ```

-Every ingress resource that has this annotations will be monitored by *kube-lego* (cluster-wide in all namespaces).
+Every ingress resource that has this annotation will be monitored by *kube-lego* (cluster-wide in all namespaces).
 The only part that is watched is the list `spec.tls`.
-Every element will get their own certificate through Let's encrypt.
+Every element will get its own certificate through Let's Encrypt.

 Let's take a look at this ingress resource: